'No bucks, no Buck Rogers' as the astronauts say in Tom Wolfe's The Right Stuff.

 - Everyone can write, but not everyone is a writer.
 Much of what we do involves writing.
 Blog posts, white papers, case studies, emails and landing pages all need copy.
 It's easy to think that you can get your colleagues to write marketing copy.
 In practice, it's not so easy.
 First, they have other jobs to do and even if they enjoy writing they might not have the time to prioritise it.
 Second, good marketing copy is more than just ‘getting words on paper'.
 A good marketing copywriter understands how to write in a way that your readers will engage with.
 At Articulate we work in pairs so there's always an editor's eye on everything.
 It is possible to train people to become good, rounded marketing copywriters, it takes us about a year or so, but most people aren't born with those skills and most companies don't have the expertise to nurture them.

 How big companies manage marketing

-We've worked with some very big companies - Microsoft, HPE and Symantec are current and long-standing clients, for example.
+We've worked with some very big technology companies - Microsoft, HPE and Symantec, for example.
 So how do those big businesses do it?